-65th Filmfare Awards South 2018 (Kannada): The Winners List
+65th Filmfare Awards South 2018 (Kannada): The Winners' List

 Related Articles

-The Kannada film audiences are eagerly looking forward for the results of the 65th Filmfare Awards South 2018.
-The award ceremony is being held in Hyderabad today (June 16, 2018) and has been attended by the top stars of the Kannada Film Industry.
+The Kannada film audiences were eagerly looking forward for the results of the 65th Filmfare Awards South 2018.
+The award ceremony was held in Hyderabad on June 16, 2018 andwas attended by the top stars of the Kannada film industry.

 The year 2017 was indeed a good one for the Kannada film industry.
 Big movies like Mufti, Raajakumara, Hebbuli etc., scored high at the box office.
 Movies like Chowka, Dayavittu Gamanisi, Ondu Muttaye Kathe, Shuddhi, Urvi, etc., were also appreciated by critics .
 The nominations for the awards in the various categories were out a week ago and rightly, a tight competition was expected.
-Let us wait and see who all have emerged as the big winners.

-Keep scrolling down to know about the winners..
+Keep scrolling down to know about the winners of the 65th Filmfare Awards South 2018 Kannada..

 Best Actor In A Supporting Role (Male)